First Professional Football League (Bulgaria): Competition format

-Starting from the 2016–17 season, a new league format was approved by the Bulgarian Football Union, in an attempt to improve each participating club's competitiveness, match attendance and performance in the league.
-It involves 14 teams playing in two phases, a regular season and playoffs.
-The first phase includes each club competing against every other team twice in a double round-robin system, on a home-away basis at a total of 26 games per team and played in 26 fixtures.
-Seven matches are played in every fixture at a total of 182 games played during the first phase.
-In the second phase, the top six teams form a European qualifying table, while the bottom eight teams participate in a relegation group.
+Starting from the 2022–23 season, a new league format was approved by the Bulgarian Football Union, in an attempt to improve each participating club's competitiveness, match attendance and performance in the league.
+It involves 16 teams playing in two phases, a regular season and playoffs.
+The first phase includes each club competing against every other team twice in a double round-robin system, on a home-away basis at a total of 30 games per team and played in 30 fixtures.
+Eight matches are played in every fixture at a total of 240 games played during the first phase.
+In the second phase, the top four teams form a European qualifying table, while between the 5th and 8th places will battle European Conference League play-off and bottom six teams participate in a relegation group.
 The winner of the top group is declared as Champions of Bulgaria and is awarded with the title.

 International qualification

-The six top teams compete against each other on a home-away basis.
-Three matches are played in every fixture of the top six, with the results and points after the regular season also included.
+The top four teams compete against each other on a home-away basis.
+Two matches are played in every fixture of the top four, with the results and points after the regular season also included.
 At the end of the stage, every team will have played a total of 36 games.
-The winner of the group is declared as Champions of Bulgaria and automatically secures participation in the 2017–18 UEFA Champions League second qualifying round.
+The winner of the group is declared as Champions of Bulgaria and automatically secures participation in the UEFA Champions League second qualifying round.
 The team that ranks second is awarded with a place in the UEFA Europa League qualifying rounds.
 The third team in the final standings would participate in a play-off match against a representative team from the bottom eight.
 Depending on the winner of the Bulgarian Cup final, a possible fourth team from the first six may compete in a play-off match for an UEFA Europa League spot instead of the third ranked team.

 Note: If the Bulgarian Cup winner has secured its qualification for the European tournaments for the next season through results from Parva Liga, then the place in the UEFA Europa League play-off is awarded to the fourth ranked team in the final standings.